 David Platt talks about “the sinner’s prayer” and biblical response to the gospel.
 Is raising your hand and repeating a prayer bad?
 How do we respond if we don’t pray a prayer?

 We went on campus with a deck of Perspective Cards and talked to people about their worldview.
 Here’s a brief recap.

 Students reaching students: a truly global mission.
 Come, help change the world.

 What if this generation was willing to trade in the pursuit of the American Dream for the pursuit of making an eternal impact? *Courtesy of BlueFishTV.com

-Ryan Berg explains why he uses the relational language of the 3 E’s (Embrace, Experience, and Extend) instead of Win, Build, and Send.
+Ryan Berg explains why he uses the relational language of the 3 E’s (Embrace the Gospel Personally, Experience the Gospel Together, and Extend the Gospel to Others) instead of Win, Build, and Send.

-Ryan Berg explains how Gospel declaration and demonstration is impacting his students… and the world.
+Ryan Berg explains how Gospel declaration and demonstration – saying and doing – go hand-in-hand.